fili/ip.app/README.md

 # IP.APP API

-An easy way to request the current IP address and without any ads, trackers, or weird requirements.
+A free and easy way to request your current IP address.
+Without any ads, trackers, or weird requirements.

-In addition to the `plain/text` response, this API also supports getting the IP address in a JSON and [HTTP Headers](https://http.dev/headers?utm_source=ip.app) responses (e.g. using the [HEAD](https://http.dev/head?utm_source=ip.app) method).
+In addition to the `plain/text` response, this API also supports getting the IP address in JSON and [HTTP Headers](https://http.dev/headers?utm_source=ip.app) responses (e.g. using the [HEAD](https://http.dev/head?utm_source=ip.app) method).

 ## JSON